poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 head of this so-called "oversight committee".

-That's been going on for decades, and today we have two of the most slavish, pro-NSA members of Congress, as the heads of these committees who are really there to bolster and justify anything and everything the NSA does, rather than engage in real oversight.
-So it's designed to prettify the process while bringing about no real reform.
+That's been going on for decades, and today we have two of the most slavish, pro-NSA members of Congress as the heads of these committees who are really there to bolster and justify anything and everything the NSA does, rather than engage in real oversight.
+So, again, it's designed to prettify the process while bringing about no real reform.

+This process is now repeating itself.
+You see the President appoint a handful of his closest loyalists to this "independent White House panel" that pretended to issue a report that was very balanced and critical of the surveillance state, but in reality, introduced a variety of programs that, at the very best, would simply make these programs slightly more palatable from a public perspective, and in many cases, intensify the powers of the surveillance state, rather than reining them in in any meaningful way.

+So the answer to whether we're or not going to have meaningful reform definitely does not lie in the typical processes of democratic accountability that we're all taught to respect.
+But they do lie elsewhere.
+It is possible that there will be courts that will impose some meaningful restrictions by finding that the programs are unconstitutional.

+It's much more possible that other countries around the world who are truly indignant about the breaches of their privacy security will band together and create alternatives, either in terms of infrastructure, or legal regimes that will prevent the United States from exercising hedgemony over the Internet or make the cost of doing so far too high.
+I think, even more promising is the fact that large private corporations, Internet companies and others will start finally paying a price for their collaboration with this spying regime.

+We've seen that already, when they've been dragged into the light, and finally now are forced to account for what it is that they're doing, and to realize that their economic interests are imperiled by the spying system, exercising their unparallelled power to demand that it be reined in.
+I think that all of those things are very possible as serious constraints on the surveillance state.

+But I ultimately think that where the greatest hope lies is with the people in this room and the skills that all of you possess.
+The privacy technologies that have already been developed: the Tor Browser, PGP, OTR, and a variety of other products are making real inroads.